QEDK/configparser-rs/README.md

 This is a simple configuration parsing utility with no dependencies built on Rust.
 It is inspired by Python's `configparser`.

-The current release is experimental, this means that future releases will be swift until we reach `stable` (1.0.0).
-The codebase is thus subject to change for now.
+The current release is stable and changes will take place at a slower pace.
+We'll be keeping semver in mind for future releases as well.

 ## Quick Start